EndPointCorp/end-point-blog/2012/09/14/company-presentation-ecommerce-as-engine.html.md

 title: 'Company Presentation: Ecommerce as an Engine'
 ---

-<iframe frameborder="0" height="500" marginheight="0" marginwidth="0" scrolling="no" src="http://www.slideshare.net/slideshow/embed_code/14290723?hostedIn=slideshare&amp;page=upload" width="750"></iframe>
+<iframe frameborder="0" height="500" marginheight="0" marginwidth="0" scrolling="no" src="http://www.slideshare.net/slideshow/embed_code/14290723?hostedIn=slideshare&page=upload" width="750"></iframe>

-Today, I gave the presentation to my coworkers entitled "Puppies &amp; Ecommerce as an Engine".
+Today, I gave the presentation to my coworkers entitled "Puppies & Ecommerce as an Engine".
 The presentation is strongly coupled with my work on [Piggybak](http://www.piggybak.org/), and includes a discussion of traditional ecommerce platforms versus a lightweight ecommerce approach through modularity (Rails Engine).
 It also provides some code examples as how this does work in Piggybak.

 Below are a few more related articles to my work on Piggybak.
 Check them out!